bbjornstad/air-pollution-prediction/README.md

 - [data_cleaning](data_cleaning.ipynb): An interactive Jupyter notebook that cleans raw AQS data and stores it for easy access.
 - [preliminary_data_analysis](preliminary_data_analysis.ipynb): An introductory analysis notebook that does basic manipulations and exploration of what statistical tools may be helpful.
 - [data_analysis](data_analysis.ipynb): An interactive notebook that handles full analysis and visualization of the cleaned data.
 For time efficiency when viewing in the future, this notebook should be the starting point unless you wish to go through the cleaning procedures themselves.
-- [non_technical_notebook](conclusions_and_visualizations.ipynb): An interactive notebook targetted at a non-technical audience that details the findings of my analysis.
 - [pyaqs.py](pyaqs.py): A custom Python module to handle wrapping of AQS API requests to Pandas dataframes.

 ## Problems and Solutions